jadonvanyo/resi.ai/README.md

 If all checks are passed, the function will use the users OpenAI API key and a the `get_imp_resp` function from helpers to get the 3 most important responsibilities from the job description.
 These responsibilities are then formatted into HTML using markdown.
 This process is repeated to get the tailored resume and differences between the tailored resume and new resume, but using the `get_tailored_resume` and `get_differences` functions from helpers.

 A resume name is then generated using the target company and target job title.
-This name, along with the target job title, target industry, target company, tailored resume, and date and time that the resume was generated, are stored in the history database for the user.
+This name, along with the target job title, target company, tailored resume, and date and time that the resume was generated, are stored in the history database for the user.
 If there are already 5 documents stored for that particular user, the oldest document is overwritten with the resume that has just been generated.

 Finally, the HTML versions for the 3 most important responsibilities, tailored resume, and differences between the two resumes are sent to the JavaScript in the front end to dynamically insert into the web page.